CloudCommandos/shares/Ansible Workshop/handout.md

     --skip-tags : skip the task with the tag specified

 ### Exercise 2 - Using Variables & Loop function
-Exercise 2 will focus on the introduction of variables calling in ansible task and also the `loop` module.
-This exercise will guide the user through the creation of the variable directory and also the method to call for the variables in the task.
-The exercise will also focus on the `loop` module which is very useful when the user is required to pass in an array of variable into the task.
+Exercise 2 will focus on the introduction of variables in Ansible tasks and also the `loop` module.
+This exercise will guide the user through the creation of the variable directory and also the playbook syntax to call for the variables inside tasks.
+The exercise will also focus on the `loop` module, which is very useful when the user is required to pass in arrays of values into tasks.

 1. Create exercise 2 task in `main-script.yaml`